Barry Fey: Music career

+Feyline worked with the University of Southern Colorado (now Colorado State University Pueblo) to bring Van Halen to the campus in 1980, setting in motion events that would lead to the famed incident in which the band damaged the facility after discovering brown M&M's when they specifically requested none in their contract rider (given the heavy equipment used in their shows, the demand was to ensure the venue had read the contract).

 In 1983, Fey, Chris Blackwell, and U2 produced the U2 Live at Red Rocks: Under a Blood Red Sky concert film.

 In 1997, Fey was voted into the Touring Hall of Fame by Performance magazine.

-Besides concerts Fey has been credited with saving the bankrupt Denver Symphony, and forming the Colorado Symphony Orchestra.
+Beyond his work in concert promotion, Fey has been credited with saving the bankrupt Denver Symphony and forming the Colorado Symphony Orchestra.
 He put them on a pay as you go basis, which allowed the symphony to thrive.

-When the historic Paramount Theater in downtown Denver was facing destruction, Fey stepped in, and signed a ten-year contract, saving the building.
+When the historic Paramount Theater in downtown Denver was facing destruction, Fey stepped in, and signed a ten-year contract to preserve the building.

 In 1991, Fey merged with Universal Concerts, which later bought him out in 1997, after a 30-year career.
 In an interview with Image magazine they called Fey, "Not only the best promoter in the land, but "A National Treasure."

 Feyline promoted Paul McCartney at Folsom Field in Boulder, Colorado May 26th, 1993.

 President Bill Clinton videotaped a message of thanks and congratulations upon Fey's retirement in 1997.

 Fey came out of retirement to work alongside executives at House Of Blue Concerts from 2001-2004 before retiring for a final time.

 In 2009, Fey began his own radio show called "Behind the Scenes with Barry Fey" on Mile High Sports Radio, 1510 AM that discussed the music business and sports with callers.